Texas Tech University deploys Career Success Program to help students align academic and career planning

 Challenges and Goals

 The current competitive employment landscape does not allow students to put off career planning until senior year.
 Texas Tech graduates seek jobs in Dallas, Houston, Austin, and beyond.
 Employer feedback indicated that Rawls College graduates did not display networking or interviewing skills commensurate with their strong academic preparation.
-Recognizing an opportunity to infuse career planning throughout students’ academic journey, Rawls College’s dean supported implementation of Career Success Program to fundamentally re-engineer the business curriculum.
+Recognizing an opportunity to infuse career planning throughout students’ academic journey, Rawls College’s dean supported implementation of Pearson Career Success to fundamentally re-engineer the business curriculum.

 Director Laura Sanders describes the decision to make a dramatic curriculum change, “We were already teaching portions of the course as guest instructors; we’d come into the class to teach discrete topics like resumes.
 But we weren’t convinced that our guest appearances were changing students’ behaviors.
 We wanted to make a stronger connection with students, get students engaged with the Career Center as freshmen and build their portfolio and career skills systematically as they pursued their academic journey.
 So in Spring 2017 we opted to teach the course directly — three instructors from the Career Center alongside a couple of TAs.
-We adopted Career Success Program because it reinforces the priorities we have as instructors.”
+We adopted Pearson Career Success because it reinforces the priorities we have as instructors.”

 Senior Director Barry Broughton explains, “We embraced an opportunity to strengthen outcomes for our students and to be more responsive to employer needs.
 We want students to connect their academic work to their career aspirations from their earliest moments on our campus.
 And we want students — throughout their Rawls experience — to intentionally develop and demonstrate the skills and competencies that employers seek.

-Rawls’ customized version of Career Success Program integrates self-discovery assessments like the Conley Readiness Index, access to Rawls College career resources, and comprehensive career development experiences within the CSP platform, enabling students to demonstrate competencies as they progress.
+Rawls’ customized version of Pearson Career Success integrates self-discovery assessments like the Conley Readiness Index, access to Rawls College career resources, and comprehensive career development experiences within the CSP platform, enabling students to demonstrate competencies as they progress.

-She continues, “We believe that our approach — using Career Success Program, teaching this course ourselves and connecting students early on with the Career Center and with us — helps with retention.
+She continues, “We believe that our approach — using Pearson Career Success, teaching this course ourselves and connecting students early on with the Career Center and with us — helps with retention.
 The required activities — assessment and activities that help students learn about themselves, picking a major, etc. — help crystallize students’ ultimate aspirations, put them on a path to realize those aspirations, and help them begin making demonstrable progress early in their academic journey.”

-Pitman notes, “A very practical benefit of using Career Success Program and its required activities is that it prepares our students early on to apply for internships and job opportunities.
+Pitman notes, “A very practical benefit of using Pearson Career Success and its required activities is that it prepares our students early on to apply for internships and job opportunities.
 Our system won’t allow students to apply for jobs without a resume.
 We take care of that requirement so that our students are never at a disadvantage.”

 - 40% Midterm and final